 How Much Does Professional Cockroach Extermination Cost?

-You’ll typically pay $100–$400 for a one-time cockroach treatment, while moderate to major infestations run $300–$700; severe cases and fumigation can reach $1,000–$7,500.
+You’ll typically pay $100–$400 for a one-time cockroach treatment, while moderate to major infestations run $300–$700.
+Severe cases and fumigation can reach $1,000–$7,500.
 Monthly plans average $50–$125 per visit, and quarterly plans $50–$200, with contracts lowering per-visit costs.
 Prices vary by home size, species (German vs. American), region, and property condition.
-In Maryland, expect $150–$400 for a visit.
-Choosing gels vs. sprays also impacts cost.
-Keep going to see what drives your exact price.
+Choosing the right pest control company — one with transparent quotes, proven experience, and a solid treatment plan — is just as important as the price itself.
+Use this guide to understand exactly what drives your cockroach exterminator cost before you call.

 Key Takeaways